-We would call ourselves Rocky Road Runners and had as our emblem the Rocky Road Runner bird.
+We would call ourselves Rocky Road Runners and have as our emblem the Rocky Road Runner bird.

 And that’s how we started.

-Ivor Lazerson took control of Transvaal Road Running and took it to new heights.
-We were basically a Comrades running club and would feature very high on the list if entrants each and every year.
+Ivor Lazerson took control of Transvaal Road Running and raised it to new heights.
+We were basically a Comrades running club and would feature very high on the list of entrants each and every year.

 We were a very go-ahead club and came out with some very new and novel ideas for road running.